Space Station K-7 from "Star Trek"

 One of the few custom miniatures build for the original "Star Trek" TV series, the K-7 space station was the primary setting for the classic Season Two episode, "The Trouble With Tribbles."
 Ostensibly a way-station on the fringe of the Federation -- and a spiritual ancestor to Deep Space Nine -- the station was a fairly simple miniature composed of four convex discs connected Tinker Toy-fashion with three dowel rods.
 In fact, components were based on an actual "inflatable moon base" design developed for the U.S. space program.

 The last of AMT's TOS-related model kits, the K-7 Space Station was available periodically during the 1970s and early 1980s, only to vanish forever.
-Today, the kit -- which included a teenie-tiny U.S.S.
+The original kit -- which included a teenie-tiny U.S.S.
 Enterprise model for scale -- has become a valuable collector's item.

 This kit is an original issue -- and is a candidate for refurbishing.